stanleyhuangyc/Freematics/firmware_v5/telelogger/README.md

 Data Collection
 ---------------

-The sketch implements telematics data collection for Freematics ONE+ including
+The sketch collects following data.

 * OBD-II data (from a OBD-II certified vehicle)
 * GPS data (from either internal or external GPS)